emscripten-core/emsdk/README.md

 ##### Windows

+* On Windows, if you want to build any of the packages from source (instead of using the precompiled ones), you will need git, CMake and Visual Studio 2013.
+Git can be installed via emsdk by typing "emsdk install git-1.9.4", CMake can be found from http://www.cmake.org/, and Visual Studio can be installed from https://www.visualstudio.com.

 ###### How do I run Emscripten on a 32-bit Windows?

 Emscripten SDK releases are no longer packaged or maintained for 32-bit Windows.
 If you want to run Emscripten on a 32-bit system, you can try manually building the compiler for 32-bit mode.
 Follow the steps in the above section "Installing emsdk directly from GitHub" to get started.